 - Prevents allergies

 - Invokes the entire sensory system

-In this blog post we share number of great studies about the value of outdoor in childhood development.
+In this blog post we share number of great studies about the value of being outdoors for childhood development.
 This great article talks about the benefits of outdoor play vs. indoor play.
-We also highly recommend Childhood by Nature website to learn more why having kids outdoors is so critical.
+We also highly recommend the Childhood by Nature website to learn more about why having kids outdoors is so critical.

 Program and activities

 We are an outdoor-focused program for children from ages 3-6, offering both preschool and home-schooling enrichment programs.
 Children of all ages spend abundant time in nature.

 Preschool and Kindergarten programs